tamilzh/avalanche-chainlink-tutorial/README.md

 We at [red·dev](https://www.red.dev) needed to do this for our current software project under development, [RediYeti](https://www.rediyeti.com).
 We have a use-case where we need to verify ownership of an Avalanche X-Chain address before the dApp sends funds related to this address.
 To prevent fraud, the verification must take place inside the dApp.
 You may also find this tutorial useful if you would like to learn how Avalanche signatures work and how cryptography is implemented on the X-Chain and on the C-Chain.

-We have included code snippets throughout, and you can find the entire project [here](https://github.com/red-dev-inc/sig-verify-tutorial).
-Many steps are involved, but once you understand how they fit together, you will have a deeper understanding of how this aspect of Avalanche—and indeed cryptocurrencies in general—work.
+We have included a complete ansible scripts to create a development server using vultr vps , and you can find the entire project [here](https://github.com/tamilzh/ansible-chainlink-avalanche-setup.git).
+Many steps are involved, but once you understand how they fit together, you will have a deeper understanding of how this work.
 ## Audience
-To get the most out of this tutorial, you will need to have a basic understanding of Docker, Chainlink, Javascript, Node, Solidity, and how to write smart contracts.
+To get the most out of this tutorial, you will need to have a basic understanding of Docker, Chainlink, Javascript, Node, Solidity, and how to write Smartcontracts.
 If you do not yet know about these topics, see the **Resources** section at the end for links to learn more.

 ## Overview